How Much Does Roof Replacement Cost in San Francisco? (June 2026 Update)

 How San Francisco Compares to Other US Cities

-It is no secret that San Francisco is an outlier when it comes to construction costs.
-When you compare our average of $29,550 USD to other major hubs, the gap is startling.
-For example, a homeowner in Atlanta pays an average of just $11,030 USD for the same service.
-That is nearly a third of the price, driven largely by lower land costs for disposal and a much larger pool of non-union labor.
+It is no secret that doing business in San Francisco is expensive.
+When you compare our $27,415 USD average to other major hubs, the gap is startling.
+For example, a homeowner in Atlanta only pays an average of $12,024 USD for the same job.
+That is less than half of what we pay here.
+Atlanta's lower cost of living and more relaxed permitting processes keep their prices down, even with a 6.5% year-over-year increase.

 Is 2026 a Good Time for Roof Replacement in San Francisco?